Summer break lurks. I am anxious in advance.

 Accommodate for Needs

-Tyoma and I love colors and patterns.
+Liev and I love colors and patterns.
 Potholder making is a favorite activity, but it has pitfalls.
 Looms require both a fleetness of fingers and a tedium tolerance that eludes most six-year-old boys.
 We tackle the loom together.
-To nix anxiety, we list Tyoma Jobs and Mama Jobs.
+To nix anxiety, we list Liev Jobs and Mama Jobs.

 This is an excellent activity for a young touretter.
 I wove while he hopped, chirped, and bounded.
 My hyperactive son shared in the process of making something and got the movement his body craves.